hugo-viana/sphinx-superdoc/README.md

 # sphinx-superdoc

-Sphinx doc generator extension in order to publish multiversion docs with an html multiversion selector.
+Sphinx doc generator extension to publish multiversion docs with an html multiversion selector.